AI Advisory, Readiness Reviews and Governance Services for Regulated Teams

 How it typically works

-If there’s a fit, the process stays simple: gather context, clarify scope, then deliver something for your context that will meaningfully support next steps with AI.
+If there’s a fit, the process stays simple: gather context, clarify scope, then provide a focused advisory output that supports your next decision on AI.

 Workshops

-Workshops are available where teams need shared understanding, alignment, or sense-making to move forward safely.
-These are not generic training sessions — they are structured conversations designed to reduce ambiguity and support decisions.
+Workshops are available where teams need shared understanding, alignment, or sense-making to move forward with more control.
+These are not generic training sessions - they are structured conversations designed to reduce ambiguity and support decisions.

-By contacting FM Doctor, your details will be used only to respond to your enquiry.
+By contacting FM Doctor, your details will be used to respond to your enquiry, manage any agreed work, and keep proportionate records as described in the Privacy notice.

 FAQ